vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

 # Managing block storage volumes using the CLI
 {: #managing-block-storage-cli}

-This information applies to {{site.data.keyword.cloud}} Virtual Private Cloud in the Classic Infrastructure environment.
-{: important}
+Manage {{site.data.keyword.block_storage_is_short}} from the command line interface (CLI).
+Update a volume name, update a volume attachment, detach a volume, or delete a volume.
+{:shortdesc}

 ## Before you begin
 {: #before-managing-block-storage-cli}

-Make sure that you downloaded, installed, and initialized the following CLI plug-ins:
+1. Ensure you have downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
-* {{site.data.keyword.cloud_notm}} Regional API CLI
+    * The infrastructure-service plugin

-For more information, see the prerequisites in the [IBM Cloud CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).
+   For more information, see [{{site.data.keyword.cloud_notm}} CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).

+   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
+   {:important}

+2. Make sure you have already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

 ## Update the name of a volume
 {: #update-vol-name}